pagekite/libpagekite/README.md

 ## Getting started on Windows ##

-Libpagekite can be cross-compiled for Windows by installing the MXE environment, built with pthread and openssl at least.
+Libpagekite can be cross-compiled from Linux to Windows by installing the MXE environment, built with pthread and openssl at least.

 You can the cross-compile Windows binaries and a DLL like so:

     $ make windows

-Check `docs/` for more details and `include/pagekite.h` for the interface.
+Check `docs/API.txt` for more details.

+Releases include pre-built executables and DLLs in the `bin/` and `lib/` folders for your convenience.

 ## Getting started on Android ##